 Accessibility is the key to tourism growth.
 1969 saw the introduction of the first “jumbo jet” a wide bodied Boeing 747.
 Able to fly further and faster than previous models, it could fit 500 passengers.
 With a range of 13,450 km, the world immediately became a smaller place.

 In the 20 year period from 1990 to 2010, the number of international tourists has more than doubled.
 Attractive package tours, competitive airfares and technological advances has all added to the surge in tourist numbers.

 The case of Barcelona…

-Fast forward to the present day.
-Headlines are filled with stories like “Eiffel Tower set to reopen after strike over queues” or “Venetians flee toxic tourists” and “Dutch declare WAR on tourists!”
+Lets fast forward to the present day.
+The headlines are filled with stories like “Eiffel Tower set to reopen after strike over queues” or “Venetians flee toxic tourists” and “Dutch declare WAR on tourists!”
 So what went wrong?
 Sometimes, as is the case in Barcelona, destinations can be the victim of their own success.
 In an effort to curb rising unemployment, the government embarked on a plan of urban development and promotion culminating in the 1992 Olympics.